Rules, Scoring & Classes

 Scoring and Points:

-Each racer will accumulate points for each race in their
+Each racer will accumulate points for each race in their particular class.
+Points will be awarded as follows:

-• First place 50 points, second 49 points, third 38 points, fourth place 47 points etc.
+• First place 50 points, second 49 points, third 48 points, fourth place 47 points etc.

-• In the event of a tie, the top placement will go to the racer with: The most firsts, then seconds, then thirds etc.
+• In the event of a tie, the top placement will go to the racer with: The most firsts, then seconds, then thirds etc. If it's a full blown tie it goes to who beat who in the last race.

 Race Course Layout:

-We set up the main MTB course using 12" high ORANGE plastic cones.
-If there is a sharp turn, I place 2 or 3 BLUE and ORANGE cones on their side "pointing" in the direction of the turn.
-If there is a steep drop or technical part of the track it will be preceded by multiple ORANGE and BLUE cones.
-If we use course diversions or dismounts for CYCLOCROSS I use bright YELLOW /GREEN cones.
-Because there are so many different trails I ALWAYS recommend PRE-RIDING the course; this will help prevent you from making a mistake the first time around at "race speed".
-We have three main hills on the course and I will include at least one of these in the course each week.
+We set up the main course using 9" high ORANGE plastic cones.
+If there is a sharp turn, I place 2 or 3 cones on their side "pointing" in the direction of the turn.
+If there is a steep drop or technical part of the track it will be preceded by multiple cones.
+Watch for the occasional Expert split (will be announced prior to the race).

 Finish line, number plates etc: